travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 Running the `ssh` command above will drop you in on a live VM.

+> Jobs running in debug mode will have the `TRAVIS_DEBUG_MODE` [environment variable](https://docs.travis-ci.com/user/environment-variables#default-environment-variables) set to true.

 ### Security considerations

 At this time, there is no authentication beyond the `ssh` command displayed in